clydebarrow/esphome-docs-hugo/content/components/text/lvgl.md

 The `lvgl` text platform creates an editable text component from an LVGL textual widget and requires {{< docref "/components/lvgl/index" "LVGL" >}} to be configured.

-Supported widgets are [`label`](components/lvgl/widgets#lvgl-widget-label) and [`textarea`](components/lvgl/widgets#lvgl-widget-textarea).
+Supported widgets are [lvgl-widget-label](#lvgl-widget-label) and [lvgl-widget-textarea](#lvgl-widget-textarea).
 A single text supports only a single widget; in other words, it's not possible to have multiple widgets associated with a single ESPHome text component.

 ## Configuration variables:

 - **widget** (**Required**): The ID of a `textarea` widget configured in LVGL, which will reflect the state of the text component.
-- All other variables from [Text](components/text/_index#config-text).
+- All other variables from [Text](#config-text).

 Example: